zyinghua/zyinghua.github.io/_pages/about.md

     - /about.html
 ---

 Hi!
-I'm an AI enthusiast who received a Bachelor of Computer Science and an Honours degree from Monash University and the University of Sydney, respectively.
+I'm an AI enthusiast.
+I received a Bachelor of Computer Science from Monash University, and an Honours degree in Computer Science from the University of Sydney.

-My current study and research interests primarily focus on generative models (visual and language).
+My current study and research interests primarily focus on generative modeling (visual and language).